devflowinc/ruby-sdk/docs/ChunkApi.md

 > update_chunk_by_tracking_id(tr_dataset, update_chunk_by_tracking_id_data)

-update_chunk_by_tracking_id
+Update Chunk By Tracking Id

-update_chunk_by_tracking_id  Update a chunk by tracking_id.
+Update Chunk By Tracking Id  Update a chunk by tracking_id.
 This is useful for when you are coordinating with an external system and want to use the tracking_id to identify the chunk.

 ### Examples